Robert Bradford (Northern Irish politician): Political career

-Death
+Murder

-Bradford was killed by three IRA members, one of them carrying a sub-machine gun, on 14 November 1981.
+Bradford was gunned down by three IRA members, one of them carrying a submachine gun, on 14 November 1981.
 He was hosting a political surgery in a community centre in Finaghy, Belfast.
 Kenneth Campbell, the 29-year-old Protestant caretaker in the centre, was killed at the front door by the first outburst of gunfire.
 An RUC bodyguard was then held at gunpoint, while Bradford was shot several times.
 As the IRA unit got away, the RUC constable fired three shots at the car they were riding in.

 Secretary of State Jim Prior was verbally abused and jostled by a group of angry loyalists outside the church at his funeral and hissed at by members of the congregation.
 Ian Paisley also protested against his attendance.

-Taoiseach Garret FitzGerald made an expression of sympathy in the Irish parliament Dáil Éireann stating:
+Taoiseach Garret FitzGerald made an expression of sympathy in the Irish parliament Dáil Éireann, stating:

 The IRA described him as "one of the key people responsible for winding up the loyalist paramilitary sectarian machine", a "propagator of anti-Catholic sectarian hatred", and "a prominent motivator of attacks on Catholics".
 A number of Catholics were killed by loyalists in retaliation.
 Years later, it was revealed that the security services had been warned three days before Bradford's death about the IRA plot to assassinate him, but did nothing to prevent it, leading to the claim that they were protecting the life of informers within the IRA.

-His seat was won by Martin Smyth, also of the UUP, in a by-election in 1982.
-A book about Bradford's life, A sword bathed in heaven: The life, faith, and cruel death of the Rev. Robert Bradford B. Th.
-M.P.
-(1984), was written by his widow, Norah.
-It dealt largely with his path to Methodism, although also examined his political career and assassination.